wimaha/homebridge-mieleathome/README.md

 2. Autheticate this plugin via the following link where you have replaced the client ID with the client ID you obtained when requesting the Miele developer account. `https://api.mcs3.miele.com/thirdparty/login?client_id=`_your client id_`&response_type=code&redirect_uri=http://localhost:8592&state=1`
 3. After succesfull authorization, the browser will redirect you to something like: `http://localhost:8592/?code=NL_74f14379695a6019bdf8d6bccb9f702c&state=1`.
 Copy only the code after `code=`.
 Please wait until the browser times out not being able to reach the address.
 4. In a terminal execute: `curl -X POST -d client_id=`_your client id_` -d grant_type=authorization_code -d redirect_uri=http://localhost:8592 -d vg=nl-NL -d client_secret=`_your secret_` -d code=`_copied code from previous step_` https://api.mcs3.miele.com/thirdparty/token`
-5. Your token will be returned by the authorization server.
-This token can be stored in the plugin configuration.
+5. Your token and refresh token will be returned by the authorization server.
+This token and refresh token can be stored in the plugin configuration.

 ### Method 2: Browser only: no refresh token
 1. Create a [Miele@mobile](http://www.miele.com) account if you do not already have one.